The Ultimate Guide to One Line Drawing & 129 Ideas For It

 C. Materials required for One line drawing

 As for materials, you don’t need anything fancy.
 A simple pen or pencil and a piece of paper will do.
-But if you want to take your One line drawing to the next level, there are plenty of tools to explore.
+But if you want to take your single line drawing to the next level, there are plenty of tools to explore.

-The History of One Line Drawing
+The History of One-Line Drawing

 One line drawing may seem like a new trend that’s taken the art world by storm, but it has actually been around for a long time.
 In this section, we’ll take a look at the origins and evolution of One line drawing, as well as its significance in contemporary art.